jaycordaro/half-band-filter/README.md

 * ./images/ - images for this repo

 ## Half-Band Filters
 Check out the ./matlab/ directory for more information on half-band filters.
+The impulse response for the 27-tap half-band filter is shown below:

 <img src="./images/half_band_filter_taps.png">